-If we cannot locate you or your Beneficiary, we will continue to invest your net Contributions and Government Grants in your plan.
+If we cannot locate you or your Beneficiary, we will continue to invest your net Contributions and Government Grants in your plan until plan expiry.

 If your plan is in CST Advantage Plan, we will transfer the Income earned on your net Contributions at the Maturity Date into the EAP Account for your Beneficiary's Year of Eligibility.
 At the end of the 36th year of your plan, we will transfer any Income earned on your net Contributions after the Maturity Date into the General Fund and we will pay Income earned on Government Grants to a designated educational institution as required under the Income Tax Act (Canada).
 Any Government Grants received will be returned to the applicable government.
-Contributions will be handled in accordance with our unclaimed property policy and any provincial unclaimed property laws which apply.
+Contributions will be transferred to the General Fund unless you reside in a province where unclaimed property legislation is in force, then any provincial unclaimed property laws will apply.

 If your plan is in the Individual Savings Plan or Family Savings Plan, at the end of the 36th year of your plan we will pay any Income within the plan to a designated educational institution as required under the Income Tax Act (Canada).
 Any Government Grants received will be returned to the applicable government.
-Contributions will be handled in accordance with our unclaimed property policy and any provincial unclaimed property laws which apply.
+Contributions will be forfeited unless you reside in a province where unclaimed property legislation is in force, then any provincial unclaimed property laws will apply.